Religious Studies (MA)

 Fieldwork and Internships

 In place of one pathway elective, students can also choose to receive credit for a fieldwork project or take an internship.
-In additional to the standard internships offered by the Faculty of Humanities, the programme is also in the process of developing tailor-made internships with some museums, international organisations, national political and educational organisations, NGO’s, and research institutions here in The Netherlands.
+In additional to the standard internships offered by the Faculty of Humanities, the programme offers tailormade Research internships and is in the process of developing special internships with some museums, international organisations, national political and educational organisations, NGOs, and research institutions here in The Netherlands.

 - compulsory courses